Non-ergodicity on SU(2) and SU(3) character varieties of the once-punctured torus: Elliptic fixed points of symplectomorphisms

 \subsection{Twist conditions}

-By following the proof of \cite[Theorem 1.4]{EFK}, one sees that the KAM theorem can be applied when the frequency vector $\omega$ of $Df(0)$ is irrational and the Birkhoff normal form $B(r)=2\pi\langle\omega,r\rangle+\sum\frac{1}{2}b_{mn}r_mr_n+O_2(r)$ satisfies the following twist condition: the image of the \emph{frequency map}
+By following the proof of \cite[Theorem 1.4]{EFK}, one sees that the KAM theorem can be applied when the frequency vector $\omega$ of $Df(0)$ is irrational (in the sense that its coordinates are rationally independent as in \cite{EFK}) and the Birkhoff normal form $B(r)=2\pi\langle\omega,r\rangle+\sum\frac{1}{2}b_{mn}r_mr_n+O_2(r)$ satisfies the following twist condition: the image of the \emph{frequency map}

 is not contained in a hyperplane. {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}